syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Hierarchy-Grid.md

 ![](Hierarchy-Grid_images/HierarchyGrid_img1.png)

-## Expand or Collapse All Child's
+## Expand or collapse all child's

-The Grid can able to expand and collapse all the `ChildGrid` through programmatically using [`expandAll`](http://help.syncfusion.com/js/api/ejgrid#methods:expandall "expandAll") and [`collapseAll`](http://help.syncfusion.com/js/api/ejgrid#methods:collapseall "collapseAll") method.
+The grid can able to expand and collapse all the `ChildGrid` through programmatically using [`expandAll`](http://help.syncfusion.com/js/api/ejgrid#methods:expandall "expandAll") and [`collapseAll`](http://help.syncfusion.com/js/api/ejgrid#methods:collapseall "collapseAll") method.

 {% tabs %}